franciscovilchezv/chessbase/README.md

 Games from my golden ages.

-Games can be viewed with any PGN softwre like [ChessX](https://github.com/Isarhamster/chessx).
+Games can be viewed with any PGN software like [ChessX](https://github.com/Isarhamster/chessx).